-As bioethics interns at WHO, Fellows assist with research projects in the Global Health Ethics Unit.
-The aim is for Fellows to have a semi-professional experience learning about the substantive work, as well as about international organizations.
+As bioethics interns at WHO, Fellows assist with projects of the Global Health Ethics Unit.
+The aim is for Fellows to have a semi-professional experience learning about the substantive work of the Unit, as well as international organizations more generally.

 Further information about how to apply for the Fellowship is also available.